-MicroCT imaging of extracted human teeth

-Seven extracted single-root human teeth were provided by dentists in the School of Dentistry at the University of Maryland, Baltimore according to a protocol approved by the Institutional Review Board from the University of Maryland Baltimore County.
-An access preparation was performed, then the canals were prepared using a standard K-files.
+Geometry Modeling Based on MicroCT Imaging of Extracted Human Teeth.
+In this study, the tooth structure is established as a two-dimensional axis-symmetric model based on microCT imaging of extracted human teeth.
+Seven extracted single-root human teeth consisting of incisors and canines were provided by dentists in the School of Dentistry at the University of Maryland, Baltimore, according to a protocol approved by the Institutional Review Board from the University of Maryland Baltimore County.
+An access preparation was performed, and then the canals were prepared using standard K-files.
 The teeth were all kept in individual test tubes, submerged in distilled water and stored in a refrigerator in the laboratory.
 Prior to scanning using a microCT imaging system (Skyscan 1172, Microphotonics, PA), each tooth was thoroughly rinsed with distilled water to remove debris.
-These teeth were then dried with compressed air and mounted inside a low density support structure to ensure maximum stability during the scan.
-The pixel size in each image was selected as 17.2 μm (medium scan) and each image file contains 2000 x 1048 pixels.
-Since the teeth have an aspect ratio of 3 or more, we used a set up called "oversized scan", which combines multiple scans of individual segments.
-The rotation rate was set to be 0.4° at six increments.
+These teeth were then dried with compressed air, and mounted inside a low density support structure to ensure maximum stability during the scan.
+The pixel size in each image was selected as 17.2 $\mu$ m (medium scan), and each image file contains 2000 × 1048 pixels.
+Since the teeth have an aspect ratio of 3 or more, we used a set up called "oversized scan," which combines multiple scans of individual segments.
+The rotation rate was set to be 0.4 deg at six increments.
 Lastly, the filter was chosen as an aluminum copper filter to produce an image with the best contrast.
-The scans took an average of six hours for each tooth.
-Following completion of the scans, the NRecon® software package provided by the company was used in conjunction with six primary computer servers to reconstruct each specimen.
-Using the CTAn® analysis software package, the reconstruction files allow generations of 3-D tooth models or cross-sectional images of the teeth.
+The scans took an average of 6 h for each tooth.
+Following completion of the scans, the NRecon® software package provided by the company was used in conjunction with the six primary computer servers to reconstruct each specimen.
+Using the CTAn® analysis software package, the reconstruction files allow generations of 3D tooth models or cross-sectional images of the teeth.